-The automatic oiler is designed to operate only when the chain is operating.
+The automatic oiler is designed to operate only when the

+chain is operating.

-To adjust the automatic oiler, which leaves the factory at 2/3 open setting, turn to the left (counter-clockwise) to increase flow and to the right (clockwise) to decrease flow.
+To adjust the automatic oiler, which leaves the factory at Min. position, turn to the left (counter-clockwise) to increase flow and to the right (clockwise) to decrease flow.
 A temporary increase in flow may be necessary in cutting hardwood or large diameter softwood.
+When work is finished, adjust oiler to Min. position again.